brianjohnsen/dotfiles/readme.md

 Further customizations.

-1. Enable Paper Theme
-   1. Unity Tweak Tool -> Theme -> Theme, Icon, Cursor
 1. Disable all annoying keyboard shortcuts
    1. Keyboard -> Shortcuts

-## Your Own Dotfiles

-If you want to start your own dotfiles from this setup, it's pretty easy to do so.
-First of all you'll need to fork this repo.
-After that you can tweak it the way you want.

-Enjoy your own Dotfiles!

 ## Thanks To...

 Read the blog post: https://driesvints.com/blog/getting-started-with-dotfiles

-I first got the idea for starting this project by visiting the [Github does dotfiles](https://dotfiles.github.io/) project.
-Both [Zach Holman](https://github.com/holman/dotfiles) and [Mathias Bynens](https://github.com/mathiasbynens/dotfiles) were great sources of inspiration.
-[Sourabh Bajaj](https://twitter.com/sb2nov/)'s [Mac OS X Setup Guide](http://sourabhbajaj.com/mac-setup/) proved to be invaluable.
-Thanks to [Taylor Otwell](https://twitter.com/taylorotwell) for [his awesome Zsh theme](https://github.com/taylorotwell/shell)!
-And lastly, I'd like to thank [Maxime Fabre](https://twitter.com/anahkiasen) for [his excellent presentation on Homebrew](https://speakerdeck.com/anahkiasen/a-storm-homebrewin) which made me migrate a lot to a `Brewfile` and [Mackup](https://github.com/lra/mackup).

-In general, I'd like to thank every single one who open-sources their dotfiles for their effort to contribute something to the open-source community.
-Your work means the world! :earth_africa: :heart:

 ## License